-Negotiating lower interest rates on credit cards is often the key to avoiding off debt problems.
+Negotiating lower interest rates on credit cards is often the key to paying off debt faster.

 Howard Dvorkin’s two books that cover personal finance, Credit Hell: How to Dig Out of Debt and Power Up: Taking Charge of Your Financial Destiny, invoke a mantra he uses from a Bruce Springsteen song, No Surrender.
 It’s captured in one simple line: “No retreat, baby, no surrender.”
 Dvorkin, founder of Debt.com, lives that life and passes the emotion and courage to the people who ask him for financial help.